typokign/matrix-chart/README.md

 ## Installation

-Some documentation is available in values.yaml, and a complete installation guide is coming soon.
+Some documentation is available in values.yaml, and a complete configuration guide is coming soon.

 Choose one of the two options below to install the chart.